 There are wine grapes for practically any growing situation!

 If you have a sunny patio arbor or pergola, then you have enough room to grow wine grapes.
 Most wine lovers will recognize the names of standard grape varieties, like ‘Pinot Noir’ and ‘Chardonnay’, but new wine grapes, like ‘Itasca’ and Pixie® Cabernet Franc, are continually being introduced, with desirable traits like cold hardiness and compactness.
-New wine grape traits such as these make homegrown […]
+New […]

 Pots of miniature roses brighten up a nursery display.